ianpaul/ianpaul.github.io/hireme.md

 I am available as a writer for hire on an hourly basis or for fixed-term projects.
 Email me at [ian@ianpaul.net](mailto:ian@ianpaul.net?Subject=writer%20for%20hire).
 I am based in Israel (GMT +3).

-If you need help creating engaging copy for a website, blog, brochure, or report I can help.
+If you need help creating engaging copy for a website, blog, brochure, whitepaper, or report I can help.
 I am also available to work as a ghost writer on books, articles, speeches, and columns.
 I am a writer with nearly fifteen years of experience in all manner of formats including press releases, press kits, pitch letters, professional biographies, blog posts, news articles, features, reviews, and tutorials.

 For the past ten years I've written almost exclusively about technology for PCWorld covering consumer technology products and how to use them.
 I also have working knowledge of HTML, CSS, Git, GitHub, Markdown, and a general  understanding of JavaScript, Python, and Bash scripting.